 - You’ll see a dotted line with the words “READ MORE”.
 This line will not be visible in the published post.
 Here is an example of how the Read More tag appears when editing a post:

-This is what the corresponding excerpt looks like on the main blog page of a site using the Pioneer theme.
+This is what an excerpt looks like on the main blog page of a site using the Pioneer theme.

 Save Your Post as a Draft